syncrea/ng-rfx/README.md

 **A simple toolkit for Angular Reactive Forms, to build scalable, type-safe and dynamic forms.**

-THIS LIBRARY IS IN RELEASE CANDIDATE MODE AND THE CODE AS WELL AS THE DOCUMENTATION IS NOT YET CONSIDERED STABLE!

 Project Documentation Website: [https://syncrea.github.io/ng-rfx/]

 ## Reduce the complexity of your form implementations